blackbaud/bbui-angular/documentation/guides/5_navigation/README.md

     .config(config);
 </code></pre>

-In your index.html, you need to set the `base` tag:
+In your index.html, we need to set the `base` tag:

 `<base href='/bbappfx/sky/custom/myapp/'>`

-## URL Rewriting
+## URL rewriting

-We want to be able to rewrite URLs so that `http://localhost/bbappfx/sky/custom/myapp/` or `http://localhost/bbappfx/sky/custom/myapp/constituent/12345` both redirect to `index.html` - that is what makes this a single-page application.
-There are a couple of ways to do this, but we recommend the approach outlined in this guide.
-It should work for all set ups, whether hosted or on premise.
+We want to be able to rewrite URLs so that `http://localhost/bbappfx/sky/custom/myapp/` and `http://localhost/bbappfx/sky/custom/myapp/constituent/12345` both redirect to `index.html`.
+That is what makes this a single-page application.
+We can do this in a couple ways, but we recommend the approach outlined in this tutorial.
+It should work for all set ups, regardless of whether you are hosted or on-premise.

-Create a new .NET class in some assembly - either make a new assembly or use an existing one if you have one where this class makes sense.
+Create a .NET class in some assembly.
+You can create an assembly or use an existing one if you have one where the new class makes sense.

 Write an `IHttpHandler` to handle incoming requests and rewrite the URL: